-The very next day, Billy the Kid, who had worked for Tunstall as a cattle guard, along with a man named Dick Brewer went to the Justice of the Peace of the town of Lincoln, John Wilson, who swore out affidavits and warrants for the posse that had killed John Tunstall.
-Wilson ordered town constable, Atanacio Martinez, to serve the warrants.
+The very next day, Billy the Kid, who had worked for Tunstall as a cattle guard, along with a man named Dick Brewer, went to the Justice of the Peace of the town of Lincoln, John Wilson, who swore out affidavits and warrants for the posse that had killed John Tunstall.
+Wilson ordered the town constable, Atanacio Martinez, to serve the warrants.
 Not enthused about confronting Murphy & Dolan, Constable Martinez deputized Billy the Kid and a man named Fred Waite to go with him.
-When they arrived at the Murphy & Dolan Mercantile, they found it guarded by troops from Fort Stanton, along with Lincoln County Sheriff, William Brady.
-Backed by the soldiers and his own heavily armed party, Brady not only refused to let Martinez make any arrests; but, in fact, disarmed the three men and marched them to the jail.
-Martinez was let go but Billy the Kid and Fred Waite remained in jail until February 23rd, missing Tunstall’s funeral.
+When they arrived at the Murphy & Dolan Mercantile, they found it guarded by troops from Fort Stanton and Lincoln County Sheriff William Brady.
+Backed by the soldiers and his own heavily armed party, Brady not only refused to let Martinez make any arrests; but disarmed the three men and marched them to the jail.
+Martinez was let go, but Billy the Kid and Fred Waite remained in jail until February 23, missing Tunstall’s funeral.

-On March 1st, Justice of the Peace John Wilson appointed Dick Brewer as town constable and deputized several others, including Billy the Kid.
+On March 1, Justice of the Peace John Wilson appointed Dick Brewer as town constable and deputized several others, including Billy the Kid.
 Once again, the group, who called themselves, the Regulators, were sent to bring in Tunstall’s murderers.
-On March 6th, the Regulators arrested Bill Morton and Frank Baker near the Pecos River some 60 miles away from Lincoln.
+On March 6, the Regulators arrested Bill Morton and Frank Baker near the Pecos River, some 60 miles from Lincoln.
 Three days later, on March 10, 1878, as the posse and their prisoners were making their way back, Bill Morton suddenly snatched Regulator William McCloskey’s pistol and shot him dead.
-He then began to flee with Frank Baker closely following.
+He then began to flee, with Frank Baker closely following.
 Both were speedily overtaken and killed.